-Every two years, for the past 30 years, the World Solar Challenge has welcomed the greatest minds from around the world to Australia to challenge the norms and travel the outback in a vehicle powered only by the power of the sun.
+For over 30 years, the Bridgestone World Solar Challenge has welcomed the greatest minds from around the world to Australia to push the limits of technological innovation and travel the outback in a vehicle powered only by the energy of the sun.

-In 2017, the Bridgestone World Solar Challenge will celebrate its 30th Anniversary.
+In 2017, the Bridgestone World Solar Challenge celebrated its 30th Anniversary.
 The 2019 competition marks the 15th journey from the Top End to Adelaide.

 It's all about energy management!
 Based on the original notion that a 1000W car would complete the journey in 50 hours, solar cars are allowed a nominal 5kW hours of stored energy, which is 10% of that theoretical figure.
 All other energy must come from the sun or be recovered from the kinetic energy of the vehicle.